vegaprotocol/documentation/docs/concepts/assets/transfers.md

 :::

 #### Transfer limits
 * Each party has a max number of transfers per epoch that they can send, set by the network parameter <NetworkParameter frontMatter={frontMatter} param="spam.protection.maxUserTransfersPerEpoch" />.
+Once the max transfers limit is reached for a key, any subsequent transactions are rejected until the epoch switches over.
 * A minimum transfer amount is controlled by the <NetworkParameter frontMatter={frontMatter} param="transfer.minTransferQuantumMultiple" />, which is dependent on the quantum (smallest possible amount) specified for the asset.
 To calculate the smallest a transfer can be, multiply the <NetworkParameter frontMatter={frontMatter} param="transfer.minTransferQuantumMultiple" hideValue={true} /> by the asset's quantum.

 ### One-off transfers